gregdivis/Aeon/README.md

 before launching the program.
 Aeon's DOS command interpreter is very limited, but can perform basic tasks.
 Batch files are not currently supported.

-You can set up the emulated environment with more detail by creating a yaml configuration file with a `.AeonConfig` extension and launching it with the quick launch program button.
-This format isn't documented yet; samples are forthcoming if anyone is interested.
+You can set up the emulated environment with more detail by creating a json configuration file with a `.AeonConfig` extension and launching it with the quick launch program button.
+This format isn't documented yet, but you can find a few basic samples [in the repo](https://github.com/gregdivis/Aeon/tree/master/examples).

 # Building
 You can build Aeon using Visual Studio 2022.
 It has a couple NuGet dependencies that should be fetched